Novel Modelling and Control Strategies for a Steam Boiler under Fast Load Dynamics: Steam Drum

 The time rate of change of the energy contained in an open system is equal to the difference between energy inflows and outflows of the system.
 The energy contained in the drum is given by the energy contained in the masses of water and steam in the drum, plus the energy contained in the metal walls of the drum.
-The energy inflows and outflows are given by the energy carried by the masses flowing into and out of the drum, plus a component of heat from the furnace.
-The energy balance for the risers follows the same principle.
-The following energy balance equations result from these considerations:
+The following energy balance equation results from these considerations:

-where~$u_s~,u_w,~M_m^D,~M_m^R,~C_p,~T_m$ denote the internal energy of steam, internal energy of water, mass of metal in the drum, mass of metal in the risers, heat capacity of metal, and temperature of metal, respectively.
-Also~$h_s,~h_w,~h_w^f,~Q^H,~Q^B$ denote the enthalpy of steam, enthalpy of water, enthalpy of feedwater, heat flow used for heating the water to boiling temperature, and heat flow used for boiling water in the risers, respectively.
+where~$u_s~,u_w,~M_m^D,~C_p,~T_m$ denote the internal energy of steam, internal energy of water, mass of metal in the drum, heat capacity of metal, and temperature of metal, respectively.
+Also~$h_s,~h_w,~h_w^f$ denote the enthalpy of steam, enthalpy of water, and enthalpy of feedwater, respectively.